 Within our federation we aim to stimulate the children’s creativity and imagination through high quality art and creative experiences and art is promoted through all areas of the curriculum where appropriate.
-Children at Toftwood Infant School are introduced to a wide range of art, including works by various artists and from different cultures, times, genres and styles.
-At Toftwood Junior School art is often taught alongside topic work, which helps to bring topic learning to life.
+In Key stage 2, art is often taught alongside topic work, which helps to bring topic learning to life.

 We aim to provide an exciting and challenging art curriculum.
 Children are encouraged to discuss and express their own opinions through their art works and our art curriculum aims to engage, inspire and challenge pupils and equip them with the knowledge and skills to experiment, invent and create their own works of art.
 We endeavour to enable and assist the children in the development of their skills and mastery of art and design experiences and techniques during the primary phase of their education.

 The children at Toftwood Junior School regularly use their personal sketch books.
 These are used to record their observations, for working out plans, ideas and designs and for developing techniques through practice and experimentation.
 They also provide the opportunity to review and revisit ideas as they move through the school.

 In reception we have been exploring the creative areas to make lots of artwork.
 We have also been working on explaining what we have made and have practised sharing our knowledge of how to make things with others.
 We have been working hard at practising our safe scissor skills and using our imaginations to create with purpose.
 During our harvest morning we created hedgehogs using paint and fork

 The children have been learning about their favourite animals this term as part of their topic learning.
 They chose their favourite animal and used a photo of the animal to draw their own.
 They looked at the different shapes they could see and thought carefully about the sizes of the animals different body parts.
 They then painted their animals, thinking selectively about the colours they chose.